railwayapp/docs/src/docs/deploy/builds.md

 _Note, if a Root Directory is provided, patterns still operate from `/`.
 For a root directory of `/app`, `/app/**.js` would be used as a pattern to match files in the new root._

-Here are a few examples of common use-cases.
+Here are a few examples of common use-cases:
 ```gitignore
 # Match all TypeScript files under src/
 /src/**/*.ts
 ```
 ```gitignore
 # Match Go files in the root, but not in subdirectories
 /*.go
 ```
 ```gitignore
 # Ignore all Markdown files
 **